What does United Way do?

 - People trust United Way.

-- Combining your donation with the donations of others makes a stronger impact.
+- Combining your donation with the donations of others makes a greater impact.

 - It’s easy through payroll deduction and online pledging.